Blog · Review Essay · May 2026

 Chun's strongest move is to treat software as a cultural form.
 Code promises command: write instructions, the machine obeys.
 But real software is versioned, patched, interpreted, compiled, broken, dependent, and embedded inside institutions.
 The fantasy of perfect control covers a practical world of maintenance and failure.

 That matters for public AI because model systems are often sold through a similar command fantasy.
 The prompt appears to command the system.
 The interface suggests direct agency.
-Underneath are training corpora, optimization procedures, policies, infrastructure, vendors, hidden evaluations, and economic incentives.
+Underneath are training corpora, optimization procedures, policies, infrastructure, vendors, hidden evaluations, and economic incentives, the same buried layer that the model router makes literal when it quietly decides which provider and version actually answer.

 Memory That Must Be Repeated